AI Visibility Tiers: Legibility, Eligibility, and Extractability

 The machine knows who you are but hedges — according to their website, she claims, the company states.
 Hedged claims don’t get recommended.
 They get footnoted.
 And that hedging language is diagnostic data, not noise.
 More on that below.

-Tier 3: What Is Recommendability in AI Visibility Strategy?
+Tier 3: What Is Extractability in AI Visibility Strategy?

-When the machine is constructing an answer, does it choose you?
+When the machine is constructing an answer, can it use you?

-Recommendability is the degree to which an AI system selects a specific entity to include in a generated answer, as distinct from merely recognizing the entity as credible.
+Extractability is the degree to which an AI system that could select a specific entity to include in a generated answer as is able to safely extract content from that entity’s content, as distinct from merely recognizing the entity as credible.
 A recommendable entity is one whose content is structured, specific, and citable enough that the machine can extract and use it to answer a precise question — and attribute it with confidence rather than with hedging language.

 Eligibility earns you a seat at the table.
-Recommendability determines whether you get called on.
+Extractability moves you forward as a candidate for recommendability.

 A machine constructing an answer needs to extract something usable.
 A definition it can quote.
 A process it can cite.
 An answer it can surface for a specific question.
 Content that is well-written and well-argued but not architecturally built for extraction gets passed over.
 Not because the machine doesn’t know you, not because it doesn’t trust you — because it can’t use what you built.